hoyle1974/veil/README.md

 ```

 When you run ```go generate``` on your code it will find all structs with a @v:service comment and work on exposing all properly defined methods on that struct.
 The method call must be exported (upper case name), the first argument must be a context.Context and the last reurn value will be an error.

+Currently veil supports net/rpc and gokit, these can be configured using the -t flag which can either be rpc (for net/rpc), gokit, or a path to a template of your chosing.
+Instead of defining this in your code youc an put these options in a config file (in either ~/.veil or at the location defined in the environment variable VEIL_CONFIG_FILE).
+You can also set the environment variable VEIL_CONFIG directly.

 Using Veil they would expose this struct via RPC like this